AvIsBeastMC/tierisches-docs/docs/flow.md

 	📜 profile picture (optional, can be set from dashboard) 📜 date of birth (dd/mm/yyyy)
-	📜 line graph depicting contributions with days (data will be displayed something like this below) 📜 list of contributions made (in the form of published and under-check edits)
+	📜 line graph depicting contributions with days (data will be displayed something like this below) 📜 list of contributions made (in the form of published and under-review edits)
 ```
 <img src="https://i.imgur.com/qCQzk2C.png"  />